 The Evil-Do That I Do-Do

 In perusing The Geek I have noticed that most reviews give general game information, and what I really wanted was what exactly goes into the gameplay.
 Is there area control?
 Blind bidding?
 Resource production?
 Or maybe some good old-fashioned luck?
 On top of that I really wanted to know was how these elements meshed together to form the gameplay.
 Like was it a strategy vs. luck game?
 How about tough choice resource management?
 Or maybe something like a concealed element blind bidding game.
 I believe this is the alchemy of the game, the part the makes each game unique.
 In each review I will go over the usual elements (Theme, Components, & Gameplay), but I will also give the Alchemy of each game, and also a Philosopher's Stone (my own feelings/thoughts) score for each game.
-Any feedback would be greatly appreciated, thanks for reading and enjoy!
+Enjoy!

 Philosopher's Stone Score: